Hermann zu Solms-Laubach

 Hermann zu Solms-Laubach, more precisely Hermann Maximilian Carl Ludwig Friedrich Graf zu Solms-Laubach (23 December 1842 in Laubach, Grand Duchy of Hesse – 24 November 1915 in Strasbourg) was a German botanist.

 Life

 Count Solms-Laubach studied in Giessen, Berlin, Fribourg and Geneva.
-In 1868 he obtained habilitation at the University of Halle-Wittenberg.
-In 1872 he became an associate professor at the University of Strasbourg; in 1879 he was appointed professor and director of the botanical garden in Göttingen, and in 1888 in Strasbourg.
+In 1868, he obtained habilitation at the University of Halle-Wittenberg.
+In 1872, he became an associate professor at the University of Strasbourg.
+In 1879, he was appointed professor and director of the botanical garden in Göttingen and once again in 1888 in Strasbourg.

-From October 1883 to March 1884 he traveled in Java and stayed for 3 months at Buitenzorg (now Bogor, especially in the botanical garden), West Java and made several collections in the vicinity of Cibodas.
+From October 1883 to March 1884, he traveled in Java and stayed for 3 months at Buitenzorg (now Bogor, especially in the botanical garden), West Java and made several collections in the vicinity of Cibodas.
 He wrote a paper about the Bogor Botanical Gardens that he loved so much.

 He was an honorary member of the Manchester Literary and Philosophical Society 1892, a member of the Linnean Society, the Royal Society, the Geographic Society; and recipient of the Gold Medal of the Linnean Society in 1911.